Zheng-Bote/gha-gh-pages_minima/README.md

 > \[!NOTE]
 > If your GH-Pages in `Settings` configured for branch `gh-pages`, Github will deploy your pages automatically.
-> Otherwise you have to handle your GH-PAges deployment yourself
+> Otherwise you have to handle your GH-Pages deployment yourself

-After content mdoifations and push back to your central GH repo, wait some time so the GH Actions can do their jobs.
+After content modifications and pushed back to your central GH repo, wait some time so the GH Actions can do their jobs.

 ## Dependencies